evanvliet/vw/INDEX.md

 do encrypt the password data, you will have to enter the key once on each machine.

+NB: this is a homebrew solution and not vetted for password security.
+Use at your own risk.

-If different changes are made on different machines, collisions can occur.
+If changes are made on different machines, collisions can occur.
 Use `getpass -m` to launch *vi* on a merged version.

 To revert to plaintext storage, use `getpass -i` to reset, then add your previous data.